JWCTempleton/web-portfolio/README.md

 # web-portfolio
-This is my first attempt at a web portfolio.
+This is my web portfolio.

-Its pretty basic, I used flex grid for the layout and everything is written using css, I didn't have any javascript elements on here.
+I used flex grid for the layout and everything is written using css, I didn't have any javascript elements on here.

-This layout is fine for large pc style monitors and look good as you scale down smaller but I need to do a lot to get the layout really nice and beautiful on phone screens.
+This layout scales from large desktop monitors down to small phone screens.

+Beyond using this as an opportunity to learn about the basics of web development, I wanted to practice modern evolutions of the basics as well.

+To that end, I used SCSS compiled through a node package as css as well as other node packages that can be seen in the package.json file.

+I really, really enjoyed playing around with node and using packages like autoprefixer to solve problems that I had been concerned with (for example trying out modern css animations and being frustrated when it worked in chrome but not on another browser).